View James Johnson's Obituary on scrantontimes.com and share memories

 He was a member of the Jermyn Primitive Methodist Church and Sunday school.

-He is also survived by his sons, James and wife, Alice, Scott Twp., Pa.; and Robert and his wife, Jane, Greenfield Twp., Pa.; twin daughters, Kathleen and husband Mark Martin, Lehighton, Pa.; and Kimberly and husband, Frank Girardi, Peckville, Pa.
+He is also survived by his sons, James and wife, Alice, Scott Twp., Pa.; and Robert and his wife, Jane, Greenfield Twp., Pa.; twin daughters, Kathleen and husband, Mark Martin, Lehighton, Pa.; and Kimberly and husband, Frank Ghilardi, Peckville, Pa.
 His 11 grandchildren were the light of his life.

 He was also preceded in death by granddaughter, Emily Johnson; sister, Mary Smith; and brother-in-law, the Rev. Kenneth Smith.